idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 to NekRS for use as Neumann boundary conditions.
 Then, multiple NekRS time steps are solved using the +sub_cycling+ option, and wall temperatures at the same interfaces are transferred back to H.C. for use as Dirichlet boundary conditions.
 Picard iteration is essentially achieved “in time”, so that running a large number of time steps is equivalent to converging to a pseudo-steady state.
-Note that the H.C. solve does not have the time derivative term in the equation but is driven by the timedependent boundary condition in its +Transient+ executioner, while NekRS solves the time-dependent Navier-Stokes equations.
+Note that the solid heat conduction solve does not have the time derivative term in the equation but is driven by the time dependent boundary condition in its +Transient+ executioner, while NekRS solves the time-dependent Navier-Stokes equations.

 !media lfr/cardinal_7pin/iterations.png
        style=width:100%
        id=its
        caption=MOOSE +MultiApp+ hierarchy for multiphysics coupling: (A) and (B) are possible choices for multiphysics coupling in the DFEM-$S_N$/CMFD solver of Griffin.

-The coupled H.C. and NekRS system is plugged under the +MultiApp+ system of Griffin.
+The coupled MOOSE heat transfer and NekRS system is plugged under the +MultiApp+ system of Griffin.
 Griffin solves a steady state eigenvalue problem and performs a Picard iteration with its sub-apps.
 The Griffin DFEM-$S_N$/CMFD solver has the option to call sub-applications either inside or outside the Richardson iteration loop (controlled by the +fixed_point_solve_outer+ parameter in the
 +SweepUpdate+ executioner part of the input file).
-The calling of HC/NekRS from inside and outside the Richardson iteration loop are shown in (A) and (B) in [its], respectively [!citep](Wang2021perimp).
+The calling of HT/NekRS from inside and outside the Richardson iteration loop are shown in (A) and (B) in [its], respectively [!citep](Wang2021perimp).
 In (A), temperature field is updated iteratively with the low order diffusion (CMFD) solution until temperature is converged, and once the temperature is converged, the high order transport (DFEM-$S_N$) calculation is performed to update the closure term to be used in the diffusion calculation.
 The whole simulation is terminated once the neutron angular flux solution is converged.